 Deemed Lifetime/Persistence of Savings

-Evaluations in Illinois have shown that savings from residential HERs-type behavior programs can persist into the year following program delivery, though savings levels decay in the second year.
+Evaluations in Illinois have shown that savings from residential HERs-type behavior programs can persist into at least the first and second year following discontinuation of program delivery, though on-going savings levels decay in the second year.
 For other residential RCT programs evaluated to date, savings have been shown to persist for at least 3 years year following program delivery, and industry expectations are that savings likely persist beyond that.
 We assume here that savings persist at some level for 5 years.
-Savings over those 5 years are not equal, however; it is preferable that actual levels of ongoing savings should be calculated by future year as outlined below (see Application of Persistence for Cost-effectiveness) and used in cost-effectiveness and lifetime savings calculations.
-Measure life is assumed = 1 year for other behavior program types.
+On-going savings over those 5 years are not equal, however; it is preferable that actual levels of ongoing savings should be calculated by future year as outlined below (see Application of Persistence for Cost-effectiveness) and used in cost-effectiveness and lifetime savings calculations.
+For other behavior program types without evaluations that quantify levels of persistence, measure life is assumed = 1 year.

 Deemed Measure Cost